How Are Social Security Benefits Calculated?

 Social Security retirement benefits are calculated using a complex formula based on your lifetime earnings.

-Using earnings for the highest-paying 35 years, these figures are added together and then divided by the number of months in 35 years (35 years X 12 months = 420 months) to arrive at a person’s “AIME.”
+The Social Security Administration calculates your basic benefit (how much you would receive at your full retirement age) using a worker’s average indexed monthly earnings (AIME), which summarizes up to 35 years of your indexed earnings history.
+Using earnings for the highest-paying 35 years, these figures are added together and then divided by the number of months in 35 years (35 years x 12 months = 420 months) to arrive at your AIME.

 If you do not have 35 years of income history, the Social Security Administration assigns each missing year an income value of $0.
 The AIME accounts for wages on which FICA taxes have been paid and adds a weighting factor for inflation and cost-of-living increases over those years.